 Role Call: Ralph Richardson as Librarian—Information Provider (male); Nancy Bleier as Girl in Library (Circulation Clerk)—Information Provider (female)

 Details: Dir.
 Wes Craven.
 Perf.
 Neve Campbell, Courtney Cox, David Arquette, Patrick Dempsey, Parker Posey, Scott Foley.
 Dimension Films, 2000.

 Synopsis: The third in the trilogy, Sidney Prescott (Neve Campbell) returns to help solve murders on the set of Stab 3.
 Reporter Gail Weathers (Courtney Cox) and the actress playing Gail in the film (Parker Posey) look up information about Sidney’s mother in the film studio’s archives.
 Carrie Fisher makes a brief—but memorable—appearance as the failed movie actress-turned-archivist who knows every face in the files.

 Role Call: Carrie Fisher as Bianca Burnette/Archives Librarian—Information Provider/Comic Relief (female)

 Details: Dir.
 Mark Robson.
 Perf.
 Kim Hunter, Jean Brooks, Tom Conway, Isabel Jewell, Erford Gage.
 RKO, 1943.

-Synopsis: In the first horror film to feature a librarian, a white teenage girl (Kim Hunter) tries to find her missing sister Jacqueline and uncovers a sinister cult.
-White male poet Jason Hoag (Erford Gage) goes to the library to gather clues from cult members’ circulation records; he flirts with the white female middle-aged librarian, who breaks the rules to give him restricted books.
+Synopsis: In the first horror film to feature a librarian, a teenage girl (Kim Hunter) tries to find her missing sister Jacqueline and uncovers a sinister cult.
+Poet Jason Hoag (Erford Gage) goes to the library to gather clues from cult members’ circulation records; he flirts with the librarian, who breaks the rules to give him restricted books.

 Role Call: Sarah Selby as Miss Gottschalk, Librarian—Naughty Librarian/Information Provider (female)